big guitar grids button

 Introducing Solos and improvisation: "A New Scale"(Am Pentatonic)

-Having introduced an"easy" scale using open strings it might be time to up the ante a little with a one octave Am pentatonic scale (maybe starting at the D string at the 7th fret?)
+Having introduced an "easy" scale using open strings it might be time to up the ante a little with a one octave Am pentatonic scale (maybe starting at the D string at the 7th fret as shown in the illustration above left)

 Back to the Am Dm and E backing track for this one if you like (or the A to G progression for a "rockier" feel?).
 You could also use the backing track (of which you can play a short sample) below which is just a continuous vamp on an A chord.
 The lesson comes from our (recently added to the "deluxe Download") intermediate and advanced guitar teacher's backing tracks Whichever progression you choose you can make use of the blank guitar neck and tab handouts so that you can teach individual licks and phrases.